BodhiOng/Rent-And-Utilities-Calculator/README.md

 - Automatically calculate rent and utility shares for each tenant.
 - Generate a receipt that can be copied to the clipboard.

-## Live Demo

-You can try the live demo of the app here at: [Rent And Utilities Calculator](https://bodhiong.github.io/Rent-And-Utilities-Calculator/).

 ## Installation

 To set up the project locally, follow these steps: